OE-FET/keithley2600/README.md

 keithley2600 uses [PyVISA](https://pyvisa.readthedocs.io/) to connect to instruments.
-PyVISA supports both proprietray IVI libraries such as NI-VISA, Keysight VISA, R&S VISA, tekVISA etc. and the purely Python [PyVISA-py](https://pyvisa-py.readthedocs.io/en/latest/) backend.
+PyVISA supports both proprietray IVI libraries such as NI-VISA, Keysight VISA, R&S VISA, tekVISA etc. and the purely Python backend [PyVISA-py](https://pyvisa-py.readthedocs.io/en/latest/).
 You can select a specific backend by giving its path to the `Keithley2600` constructor in the `visa_library` argument.
 For example:

 ```python
 from  keithley2600 import Keithley2600